1998–99 in English football: FA Premier League

 The seventh season of the FA Premier League saw Manchester United finish champions for the fifth time, one point ahead of the previous season's champions Arsenal.
 United also ended Arsenal's defence of the FA Cup, going on to defeat Newcastle United in the final to become the first English team to win the league title and FA Cup double on three occasions, having already won the double in 1994 and 1996.
-They then went on to win the European Cup to become only the second English club to win three major trophies in the same season.
-This made them the first English club to win the European Cup in 15 years, and manager Alex Ferguson was knighted.
+They then went on to win the Champions League to become only the second English club to win three major trophies in the same season.
+This made them the first English club to win the Champions League in fifteen years, and manager Alex Ferguson was knighted.

 Chelsea's revival continued with a third-place finish in the league, although they failed to add any more silverware to the three cups won in the previous two seasons.
 Following the loss of manager George Graham to Tottenham in the autumn, Leeds United finished fourth under their new manager David O'Leary.
-Fifth place went to West Ham United, who qualified for Europe for the first time in nearly 20 years.
+Fifth place went to West Ham United, who qualified for Europe for the first time in nearly twenty years.
 Aston Villa, who had topped the table for much of the first half of the season, could only finish sixth, while Liverpool's seventh-place finish was a disappointing start for new manager Gérard Houllier.

-Tottenham Hotspur finished 11th under new manager George Graham, but won the League Cup to end their eight-year wait for a major trophy and a place in Europe.
+Tottenham Hotspur finished 11th under new manager George Graham but won the League Cup to end their eight-year wait for a major trophy and a place in Europe.
 They also reached the semi-finals of the FA Cup.

 Newly promoted Nottingham Forest were relegated in bottom place, their third relegation in seven seasons prompting manager Ron Atkinson (only appointed in January) to announce his retirement from management.
 Blackburn Rovers, league champions just four years earlier, were the next team to go down; the appointment of long-serving Manchester United assistant Brian Kidd as manager appeared to have turned the corner after a terrible start to the season, but a failure to win any of their final eight matches saw them relegated.
 Newly promoted Charlton Athletic were the last side to lose their top flight status, going down on the final day of the season as Southampton survived.